Backpacking or Cycling Taiwan: a Spicy 12-Steps Itinerary

 6. Northwest area road trip

-To properly visit this area though, you’ll need your own means of transport, whether it will be a bicycle (recommended), motorbike, or car.
-I don’t know if there is any bus going around this area, but a bus ride won’t give justice to this mesmerizing landscape.
+To properly visit this area, though, you’ll need your own means of transport, whether a bicycle (recommended), a motorbike, or a car.
+I don’t know if any buses are running in this area, but a bus ride won’t do justice to this mesmerizing landscape.

 7. Taroko Gorge and Hualien

 Taroko Gorge should be included in any Taiwan itinerary, no matter what.
-When we first researched online this famous Taiwan point of interest we weren’t impressed by the pictures, and almost decided to skip it, we couldn’t have been wronger.
+When we first researched this famous Taiwan point of interest online, we weren’t impressed by the pictures and almost decided to skip it; we couldn’t have been more wrong.

-The truth is, it’s very difficult to capture the magnificence of Taroko Gorge in a picture, the cliffs are so tall they will not fit even in the widest lens.
+The truth is, it’s challenging to capture the magnificence of Taroko Gorge in a picture; the cliffs are so tall that they will not fit even in the widest lens.

-There are several hike opportunities in Taroko, some short ones, and a couple of very spectacular long trails, which require applying for a special permit in advance, be warned.
+There are several hiking opportunities in Taroko, some short ones, and a couple of very spectacular long trails that require a special permit in advance; be warned.

-Exploring Taroko entirely by bus, stopping only at the so-called highlights, it’s possible but not a great idea.
-If you have your own means of transport that would be the best.
+Exploring Taroko entirely by bus, stopping only at the so-called highlights, is possible but not a great idea.
+If you have your own means of transport, that would be best.

-What we did was take the bus from Hualien and get down at the last stop, then just walk down, following a few hike paths and mostly the main road.
+What we did was take the bus from Hualien to the last stop, then walk down, following a few hiking paths and mostly the main road.
 The scenery was constantly astounding, and we are glad we didn’t miss an inch of it.

-Hualien is a cool city and a great stopover for those backpacking in Taiwan.
+Hualien is an incredible city and a great stopover for those backpacking in Taiwan.
 It has the cheapest accommodations in the whole country (yes, we’ll call it a country) and one of the best night markets.

-Hualien has a vast aboriginal minority, and you’ll have the chance to taste some of their traditional food in this market, together with some opinable fusion cuisine.
-The further you go south along the east coast the more aboriginal people you’ll meet, it’s very interesting to learn about the original inhabitants of this island.
+Hualien has a large aboriginal population, and you’ll have the chance to taste some of their traditional food at this market, along with opulent fusion cuisine.
+The further you go south along the east coast, the more Aboriginal people you’ll meet.
+It’s exciting to learn about the island’s original inhabitants.

-We advise spending one day hiking in Taroko, and getting back to Hualien to sleep, if you want to do the longer hikes, add 1 more day.
+We advise spending one day hiking in Taroko and getting back to Hualien to sleep.
+If you want to do the longer hikes, add one more day.

 8. Shitiping, Sanxiantai, and Xiaoyeliu

-Shipping is a small coastal area about halfway between Hualien and Taitung, it is not a must to include in a backpacking itinerary, but it certainly is a great stopover if you’re cycling Taiwan.
-There are an official campsite and a few more gazebos where to pitch your tent with a spectacular view, if you like to be on your own.
+Shipping is a small coastal area about halfway between Hualien and Taitung.
+It is not essential to include in a backpacking itinerary, but it’s certainly an excellent stopover if you’re cycling in Taiwan.
+There is an official campsite and a few more gazebos where you can pitch your tent with a spectacular view, if you prefer to be on your own.

 There are also a few overpriced hotels, the best choice being the secret one just before the north entrance of the scenic area, ask the shop, they have rooms upstairs.

-The peculiarity of Shitiping is again weird rock formations, really worth spending one hour taking pictures and admiring the alien landscape.
+The peculiarity of Shitiping is again its weird rock formations; it’s really worth spending an hour taking pictures and admiring the alien landscape.

 Sanxiantai is an islet connected to the mainland by a beautiful pedestrian bridge, made into a series of arches that remind of a dragon, the islet’s landscape is also pretty cool.
 Nearby, a few km north, is a small aboriginal village famous for goat breeding, a funny place to spend a night.

-Xiaoyeliu is again another rock formations area, surrounded by a sort of botanical garden full of rare and beautiful plants.
-Also here there’s an official campground.
+Xiaoyeliu is another rock formation area, surrounded by a sort of botanical garden full of rare and beautiful plants.
+Also, there’s an official campground here.

 9. Jiupeng desert and Nanren shore

-Jiupeng desert is a unique piece of landscape in this part of Asia.
-It’s basically a big beach, about 2km long, surrounded by very tall sand dunes.
+Jiupeng Desert is a unique piece of landscape in this part of Asia.
+It’s basically a big beach, about 2km long, surrounded by very tall dunes.
 It looks like being teleported straight from another planet, a desert cut out from a lush green landscape.

-It’s possible to go on quad-bike or 4-wheel-drive guided tours for quite expensive prices, do it only if you don’t care about destroying a beautiful and unique place.
-Otherwise, just take a walk and admire it respectfully, if the weather is good it’s also a great place for a dip in the ocean.
+It’s possible to go on quad-bike or 4-wheel-drive guided tours at relatively high prices; do it only if you don’t care about destroying a beautiful, unique place.
+Otherwise, take a walk and admire it respectfully; if the weather is good, it’s also an excellent place for a dip in the ocean.

-Nanren shore is a short stretch of underdeveloped coastal road featuring spectacular beaches, very good for surfing, special vegetation, and, again, a campground.
-Remote and beautiful, keep in mind though that you’ll have to backtrack, although Google shows a small road following the coast after Nanren Fishing Harbor this doesn’t exist.
+Nanren Shore is a short stretch of underdeveloped coastal road featuring spectacular beaches, perfect for surfing, special vegetation, and, again, a campground.
+Remote and beautiful, keep in mind that you’ll have to backtrack.
+Although Google shows a small road following the coast after Nanren Fishing Harbor, this doesn’t exist.

-We advise spending one day exploring the area, half a day if you’re more in a rush
+We advise spending one day exploring the area, half a day if you’re in a rush

-The cute little town of Manzhou is at the center of a hilly area where many aboriginal villages can be found.
-It’s a forested area really worth exploring, with plenty of amazing narrow roads where to ride your bike or scooter while getting in touch with the native Taiwanese people.
+The cute little town of Manzhou is at the center of a hilly area where many aboriginal villages are located.
+It’s a forested area really worth exploring, with plenty of excellent narrow roads where to ride your bike or scooter while getting in touch with the native Taiwanese people.

 We advise spending one day getting lost in this beautiful area